A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Benefits and Weaknesses of Conventioanal and Deep learning Methods

-Deep learning methods, in contrast, offer superior performance by leveraging the power of large datasets and sophisticated algorithms.
+Deep learning methods offer superior performance by leveraging the power of large datasets and sophisticated algorithms.
 These methods can learn and adapt to various interference patterns, making them highly effective in distinguishing between genuine MRI signals and complex EMI.
 The automation provided by deep learning models significantly reduces the need for manual intervention, enhancing efficiency and consistency in EMI suppression.
 Furthermore, deep learning approaches can continuously improve over time as they are exposed to more data, potentially leading to incremental advancements in performance.
 However, these methods introduce potential security vulnerabilities and safety risks, particularly in production and commercial applications.
 The complexity of deep learning models can make them susceptible to adversarial attacks, where slight modifications to input data can lead to incorrect predictions.
 Additionally, ensuring the safety and robustness of these models in real-world scenarios requires extensive testing and validation.
 Deep learning methods also demand large amount of training data with reference true data, significant computational resources and expertise for their development, deployment, and maintenance, which can be a barrier to their widespread adoption, especially in resource-constrained settings.
+The strengths and weaknesses are summarized in Table \ref{tab:comparisons} and Table \ref{tab:perform_comparisons} shows the comparison of MEI noise suppression rates.